Warpdrive (Ruff Kut Bizness Edit)

 >>

 MARGARET BUCHANAN LIVED ON THE SIXTH floor of the monumental Heygate Estate, Elephant and Castle.
-Leeroy Robinson lived directly below her on the fourth.
+Leeroy Robinson resided directly below her on the fourth.
 He liked drugs, Jungle hardcore and the fortnightly girocheque which made it all possible.
 He was having a party one night flaunting all three components, Leeroy aping about on the turntables and dribbling a joint, Jasmin Caracas eyeing him off from an idle corner.
 Easing panAfrica's

 Eye of the Tiger into Dark Sol's